 Link to the rest of the Livestock Conservancy’s article: Definition of Heritage Chicken

-Cornish crosses are what you’d likely find in the meat dept of any grocery store.
-However, Cornish crosses grow fast (ready for butchering at 9-12 weeks) and supply lots of breast meat.
-However, Cornish crosses have been so overbred, they’re bodies can’t keep up with their ballooning weights.
-As a result, Cornish crosses are prone to heart problems, foot problems and reproductive problems (when left long enough to mature).
-To top that, Cornish crosses often have difficulty reproducing naturally (largely due to abnormally large breasts) and are often to heavy to stand/walk for more than a short time.
+Cornish crosses are what you’d likely find in the meat dept of your local grocery store.
+However, Cornish crosses grow fast (ready for butchering at 9-12 weeks) and were bred to supply copious amounts of breast meat.
+However, Cornish crosses bodies often can’t keep up with their ballooning weights due to overbreeding.
+As a result, Cornish crosses are prone to heart, foot, hip, and reproductive problems.
+Additionally, Cornish crosses often have difficulty reproducing naturally (largely due to abnormally large breasts) and are often to heavy to stand/walk for more than a short time.

-Most Heritage breeds where bred before large scale meat farming was in.
+Most Heritage breeds where bred before large scale meat farming was as extensive as it is today.
 Heritage breeds often take longer to mature (some slow-maturing breeds are not ready for the table until at least 12 months).
 This makes them less cost efficient for large-scale meat-farms.
-However, they are much healthier than modern meat breeds.
-Heritage breeds also supply eggs (which Cornish crosses hardly ever do because they are usually butchered long before they reach maturity).
-This makes Heritage breeds ideal for backyard chicken keepers wanting healthy meat birds that will supply eggs before being eaten.
-The only downside to heritage chickens is that they are easy to get attached to… a trait that has compromised many homesteaders’ initial plans.
+However, they are much healthier than modern meat breeds and live longer.
+Heritage breeds also supply eggs.
+This is something that Cornish crosses hardly ever do because they are usually butchered before they reach maturity.
+This makes Heritage breeds ideal for backyard chicken keepers wanting healthy meat birds that will supply eggs and meat.
+The only downside to heritage chickens is that chickens in general are easier to get attached to than some anticipate.
+This trait has compromised many homesteaders’ initial plans.

 Difficulties Finding True Heritage Breeds

 Today, many of the old heritage breeds are being bred more for egg production rather than meat.
 Some have even been crossed with modern egg-production breeds.
 Such crosses are not likely to produce as much meat.
 The meat also may tend to be tougher.